jennyfur/Resume/README.md

 - Chair of Moore's Environmental Task Force (2007 - 2009)
 - United Way Campaign Coordinator at Moore (2006 - 2007)

-##### Philadelphia Zoo
+##### Jennifer Vatza Photography

-###### Volunteer (2013 - Present)
+###### Photography: Volunteer and Professional (2010 - Present)

-- Camera Club Member: the club meets monthly and has regularly scheduled photoshoots.
+- Volunteer, Philadelphia Zoo (Camera Club Member): the club meets monthly and has regularly scheduled photoshoots.
 Members contribute our best work to the zoo for their use in all of their marketing materials.
 At our meetings, we view and critique each other's recent work.

-##### Jennifer Vatza Photography

-###### Owner & Photographer (2010 - Present)

-- Freelance photographic services for portrait photography, professional headshots, and events
-- Experience working with professional and alternative models and makeup artists
-- Event photos from NUMiNOUS Magazine Release Party will be published in the Censorship Issue
-- Solo show: The Dive Gallery, Philadelphia, PA, 2015
-- Alumni exhibition, group show: Moore College of Art & Design, Philadelphia, PA, 2014
 - Website Developer (WordPress) & Photographer:
     - Ed Vatza Photography: http://www.edvatza.com/ (2010 - Present)
     - Taney Legal, LLC: http://www.taneylegal.com/ (2013 - Present)
     - Make Up Artist Liz: http://www.makeupartistliz.com/ (2010 - 2014)
+- Freelance photographic services for portrait photography, professional headshots, and events; experience working with professional models and makeup artists
+- Event photos from NUMiNOUS Magazine Release Party will be published in the Censorship Issue
+- Solo show: The Dive Gallery, Philadelphia, PA, 2015
+- Alumni exhibition, group show: Moore College of Art & Design, Philadelphia, PA, 2014

 ##### WYBE Public Television